testingisdocumenting/webtau/webtau-docs/znai/groovy-standalone-runner/test-execution.md

 # Parallel execution

-Webtau supports executing tests in parallel.
+WebTau supports executing tests in parallel.
 In this mode, **scenario files** are executed in parallel.  **Individual scenarios** are still executed sequentially.

 For large test suites, it is therefore advisable to create many small focused scenario files instead of few large files.